kevindabhi/100devs/random.md

 Many langua kind of object) provide ways to group several values into a single value.
 Conceptually, this allows us to put a bunch of related things in a bag and run around with the bag, instead of wrapping our arms around all of the individual things and trying to hold on to them separately.

 Most values in JavaScript have properties, the exceptions being null and undefined.
 Properties are accessed using value.prop or value["prop"].
 Objects tend to use names for their properties and store more or less a fixed set of them.
-Arrays, on the other hand, usually contain varying amounts of conceptually identical values and use numbers (starting from 0) as the names of their properties.
+Arrays, on the other hand, usually contain varying amounts of

-There r some named properties in arrays, such as length and a number of methods.
-Methods are functions that live in properties and (usually) act on the value they are a property of.

-You are able to iterate over arrays using a special kind of for loop—for (let element of array).

-Exercises
-The sum of a range
-The introduction of this book alluded to the following as a nice way to compute the sum of a range of numbers:

 console.log(sum(range(1, 10)));
 Write a range function that takes two arguments, start and end, and returns an array containing all the numbers from start up to (and including) end.